libvips/lua-vips/README.md

 ## Make images

-You can make images from files or from memory buffers (Lua strings), or you can use one of the libvips create operators to make an image for you.
+You can make images from files or from buffers (Lua strings), you can wrap a vips image around an ffi array, or you can use one of the libvips create operators to make an image for you.

 ### `image = vips.Image.new_from_file(filename [, options])`